What’s the Difference Between Independent and Public Adjusters?

 So what’s the difference between independent adjusters and an insurance agent?
 Both work for the benefit of their employer, which is the insurance company.
 The job of an insurance agent is to work as a liaison between you and your policy.
 They are your primary source of contact when you have questions about your insurance policy and coverage, and for any claims.
 Typically, insurance agents do not make field visits to assess damage, but will appoint an independent adjuster to do.

-When you file a claim for damages to your property, your insurance company will appoint an independent adjuster tor to come out to your building and evaluate the damage.
+When you file a claim for damages to your property, your insurance company will appoint an independent adjuster to come out to your building and evaluate the damage.
 This is a necessary step in the process to your settlement, but public adjusters are not as commonly employed.
 This is due to the fact that many people aren’t aware that public adjusters are available, or even know the crucial role they can play.
 Another reason is that while insurance company-issued adjuster visits are commonly covered by your premiums, a public adjuster is not.
 The burden of hiring and paying for a public adjuster is solely on the policyholder, because the public adjuster is essentially seen as an adversary of the independent adjuster/insurance company.
-Typically, a public adjuster will seek 10% of your settlement.